Flight jacket: Background and history

-The bomber jacket originates from military clothing which trickled down into subcultures such as punk and has recently made its way into high fashion.
+The bomber jacket originates from military clothing which trickled down into subcultures such as punk.
+In 2001 the bomber jacket found its way into high fashion with Raf Simon's "Riot, Riot, Riot" MA-1 jacket.
+The jacket also featured prominently in Prada's men's fall 2023 collection.
 The military bomber jacket was made to be versatile for functionality as it was a lightweight jacket that kept aircrews warm.
 The B-15 jacket consisted of a fur collar made of cotton which was later changed to nylon after 1945 since it was considered more suitable because it is water resistant and kept perspiration out (Cruz, 2016).
-Bomber jackets appeared in Europe during the late 1950s and in 1963, the jackets were popularized by European Air Forces and eventually the commercial consumer.
+Bomber jackets appeared in Europe during the late 1950s.
+In 1963, the jackets were popularized by European Air Forces and eventually reached the commercial consumer.

 Japan was also greatly influenced by the American fashion sense after the Second World War.
 Notably in 1951, Kensuke Ishizu established his brand VAN that gave Japanese youth culture stylish clothing not found locally such as oxford shirts and slim trousers.
-The bomber jacket remained popular during the later twentieth century as a part of the grunge and street-wear subculture, and maintains popularity today due in part to the “Kanye effect."
+The bomber jacket remained popular during the later twentieth century as a part of the grunge subculture and streetwear, and maintains popularity today.